 Though Saint Patrick obviously did not bring about the apocalypse, he became a cult figure in Early-Christian Ireland and was soon proclaimed a saint.
 Note that this was a simple process of acclamation in the early middle ages, not the complicated and long-winded papal process it is today.
 A saint was somebody who led an exemplary Christian life.
 But Patrick, at least according to his later biographers, also managed to work some truly stunning miracles.

 His main feat seems to have been driving the snakes out of Ireland.
 The slithering ones had been connected to sin since the Garden of Eden.
 Zoologists will, however, tell you that there never were any snakes in Ireland anyway.
-Modern interpretation thus sometimes simply equates "snake" with "sin" and sees Saint Patrick driving sin out of Ireland by bringing Christianity into it.
+Modern interpretation thus sometimes simply equates "snake" with "sin" and sees Saint Patrick driving sin (or rather Paganism) out of Ireland by bringing Christianity into it.

 Patrick's other recorded deeds my be as allegorical as the snake episode.
 His famous forty days and nights of fasting on Croagh Patrick for instance would not be totally impossible physically.
 It might, however, be lifted straight from Biblical references.
 We'll never know for sure.
 Did Saint Patrick really light a a paschal fire to defy the High King of Tara and his druids?
 Why not - it would have been easy to do and certainly have helped to raise the missionary's profile.
 Separating the facts from the fictions in Patrick's biographies is next to impossible.